 - Give assurance to agencies that the method is being applied correctly.

 What trainings does Wellspring Guild offer?

 We offer trainings on a variety of topics related to facilitated communication (FC) and augmentative/alternative communication (AAC).
 Topics that we have covered have included general overview of FC, communication partner skills, fading support, typing to talk, presuming competence and research on FC.
 We do most of our trainings in the webinar format as this format allows greater access for people from all parts of the country.
-We will resume doing webinars in the fall of 2020 and plan to include trainings for people who are working on becoming coaches for FC.
+We provide periodic webinars and trainings for people who are working on becoming coaches for FC.